Kelly Rowland: 2010–2012: Here I Am and The X Factor UK

 In June 2012, Rowland became the face of popular rum brand Bacardi.
 Rowland and German production team Project B reworked the Bacardi song, "Bacardi Feeling (Summer Dreamin')", and released an accompanying music video to help promote the brand.
 In August 2012, Rowland became a dance master in the first season of the Australian talent show Everybody Dance Now alongside Jason Derulo.
-The show was cancelled after the fourth episode due to poor ratings.
+The show was canceled after the fourth episode due to poor ratings.

-2013–2014: Talk a Good Game
+2013–2014: Talk a Good Game and The X Factor USA

 In January 2013, Destiny's Child released a compilation album titled Love Songs, a collection of romance-themed songs from their previous albums, as well as the newly recorded song "Nuclear".
 On February 3, 2013, during Beyoncé's performance at the Super Bowl XLVII halftime show, held at the Mercedes-Benz Superdome in New Orleans, Rowland and Michelle Williams joined her on stage to perform "Bootylicious", "Independent Women" and "Single Ladies (Put a Ring on It)".
 On February 24, 2013, Rowland co-hosted the Academy Awards pre-show for the 85th Academy Awards alongside Kristin Chenoweth, Lara Spencer, Robin Roberts, and Jess Cagle.
 In May 2013, it was announced that Rowland would replace L.A.
 Reid as a judge on The X Factor USA for its third and final season, joining Simon Cowell, Demi Lovato, and fellow new judge Paulina Rubio (who was replacing Britney Spears).
-Rowland's finalists from the "Over 25s", including Jeff Gutt, finished as the runner-up on this final season.
+Rowland's contestants from the "Over 25s", including Jeff Gutt, finished as the runner-up on this final season.
 On The X Factor USA, Rowland had more success and popularity as a judge than The X Factor UK.
 Later that month, Rowland performed as a supporting headlining act at the RiverFest 2013 in Little Rock, Arkansas.
 Rowland embarked on the Lights Out Tour, a co-headlining tour with The-Dream, to promote her fourth studio album Talk a Good Game.
 Formerly titled Year of the Woman, the album was released on June 18, 2013, in the US.
 It is Rowland's first release with Republic Records following Universal Music Group's decision to close Universal Motown and Universal Republic and reviving Motown Records and Republic Records.
 Talk a Good Game sold 68,000 copies in its first week and debuted at number four on the Billboard 200, becoming Rowland's third top-ten album in the US.
 The album's lead single "Kisses Down Low" was a moderate success on the US R&B/Hip-Hop Songs chart and was certified gold by RIAA for exceeded 500,000 copies sold.
 The second and final single was "Dirty Laundry".
 In December 2013, Rowland appeared in Beyoncé's "Grown Woman" music video and alongside Williams in Beyoncé's "Superpower" music video and provided backing vocals on the same track, taken from her self-titled fifth studio album.